barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ```
 ![](https://github.com/barbaraaboagye/barbaraaboagye.github.io/blob/dbabfe3bc4b66751f6acca4dbc48dfcce439eee6/_posts/images/info.png)

-There are 704 entries with
+There are 704 entries with a number of null entries which would be taken care of soon.

 ### Selecting relevant features